How to minimise regrowth risk in water towers and large reservoirs by mixing optimisation - Part I

 Looking at CFDs colourful drawings is one thing.
 The real value lies in:

-At AM-TEAM we have developed our own methodology to take CFD results to the next level.
+At AM-Team we have developed our own methodology to take CFD results to the next level.
 The methodology we developed in collaboration with BIOMATH (UGent) facilitates decision making significantly.
-It is all about transforming the 3D results in very understandable 2D graphs.
-AM-TEAM’s modelling star Dr. Usman Rehman has put quite some PhD work in this.
+It is all about transforming the 3D results into very understandable 2D graphs.
+Our CTO Dr. Usman Rehman has put quite some PhD work into this.

 First, we divided the basin into 24 compartments (3 pies with 8 pieces stacked on each other):

 Fig 7: A compartmentalised water tower to quantify local older water accumulation

 - How much older water remains in each of the compartments

 - How these values deviate from an ideally completely mixed system (CSTR)

 Fig 8: Comparing reality with an ideal (theoretical) completely mixed system, which is often assumed